keptn/lifecycle-toolkit/docs-new/docs/guides/evaluations.md

-When an evaluation is run pre-deployment, the deployment is kept in a pending state until the result of the evaluations show that the infrastructure is capable of accepting deployments again.
+When an evaluation is run pre-deployment, the deployment is kept in a pending state until the evaluation passes with a successful result.

 Use the
 [Analysis](slo.md)